guilhermedossantos/First_Net_from_scratch/README.md

 # First_Net_from_scratch
-Buiding a neural networks from scratch
+Building a neural network from scratch